open-cogsci/osdoc/include/api/form.md

 # class __form__

-The `form` is a container for widgets, such as labels, etc. If you use the FORM_BASE plugin in combination with OpenSesame script, you do not need to explicitly create a form.
+The `form` is a container for widgets, such as labels, etc. If you use the FORM_BASE plug-in in combination with OpenSesame script, you do not need to explicitly create a form.
 However, if you use Python inline code, you do.